-- · Do one of the following: - On your iPhone or iPad with iOS 18 or iPadOS 18, or later: Open the Passwords app, tap the name of the group, then see if you're the group owner or member

-- On your Mac with macOS 15 or later: Go the Passwords app, click the shared group in the sidebar, click Manage, then see if you're the group owner or a member.
+- Do one of the following: - On your iPhone or iPad with iOS 18, iPadOS 18 or later: Open the Passwords app, tap the name of the group, then see if you're the group owner or member - On your iPhone or iPad with iOS 17, iPadOS 17 or earlier: Go to Settings > Password, look for a shared password group a, select the group, then see if you're the group owner or a member. - On your Mac with macOS 15 or later: Go to the Passwords app, click the shared group in the sidebar, click Manage, then see if you're the group owner or a member. - On your Mac with macOS 14 or earlier: Choose Apple menu System Settings, then click Passwords in the sidebar.
+Look for a shared password group , select the group, click Manage, then see if you're the group owner or a member.